-As a graphic designer there is no end to the number of add-ons, brush sets, ornaments, images, filters, and other design tools out there for purchase.
-Some are amazing and save you a bit of time when trying to create that perfect look, but who has an unlimited fortune dedicated to buying tools you might only use once.
-Sometimes creating the brush you are looking for can take less time than searching for it on an online digital marketplace.
-In this tutorial, I go through the simple steps to take in creating an animal print pattern brush.
-Be sure to save your work often and make duplicate layers for each step so you can return to a previous step without using ⌘ + Z over and over again.
+In this tutorial, I go through the steps in creating a seamless pattern brush.
+As a graphic designer, there is no end to the number of add-ons, brush sets, ornaments, images, filters, and other design tools out there for purchase.
+While some are amazing and save you a bit of time trying to create that perfect look, who has an unlimited fortune dedicated to buying tools you might only use once.
+Sometimes, making the brush you are looking for can take less time than searching for it on an online digital marketplace.
+Of course, it helps to save your work often and make duplicate layers for each step so you can return to a previous step without using ⌘ + Z over and over again.

 1) Find source material.

 Find an image of a pattern from which to draw inspiration.
-Pexels is a good place to start as it has many images that can be used for free.
+Pexels is an excellent place to start as it has many photos that can be used for free.
 For this tutorial, I am using just a section of zebra stripes for inspiration.

 2) Draw your pattern in Illustrator.